Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 * Multi-tenant - not just our product and not just configuration data.
 * Hierarchical key-value store with metadata.
-* 10^8 keys with <10ms response time for most queries.
+* 10^7 keys with <10ms response time for most queries.

+How we did it:

+* Data structure

 ]

+Let's get into some specifics for our project.
+One of the first things I realized when I was putting together this talk is that our specific needs are actually pretty common, and not just for managing complex configurations.

-Let me stop here and explain that it took me about a month to finally see that we were building a database, not a specialized configuration service.
-I can be kinda slow, but once I got it I kicked myself.
-Building your own database is so 2012!
-I even went to my CTO and asked him why he approved a project to build our own database.
+When we started, I thought we were building a specialized configuration service.
+It took me a month to see that we were actually building a NoSQL database.
+When I finally realized this, I went to my CTO and asked him why he approved a project so full of hubris.

 If I'd realized this sooner, I'm sure I would have dropped the project and tried to figure out how to do it with a generic NoSQL database.
-The jury is still out on whether that would have been a better move, but by the time I realized what we were doing we already had design goals I couldn't meet with a general purpose database.
+The jury is still out on whether that would have been a better move, but by the time I realized what we were doing we already had design goals I couldn't meet with any of the NoSQL databases on the market.

+I know this slide says "How we did it" but we haven't tested at anything near this much data yet.
+All the same, we're confident it'll scale.

 [ slide:

-Design goals:

-* Single point of specification (the team creating the setting).
-* Discoverable.
-Documented.
-* Expose settings anywhere.
-* A useful metaphor: books of definitions, like dictionaries.
+data structure

 ]

-Under the old system, when we needed new configuration settings, the developer created a row, or maybe a table, and stored what they needed there.
-The documentation typically consisted of the name of the table and the name of the column along with the code.
-Other developers that interact with that setting, for instance building a configuration management tool, have to infer how it's used.

-In our new system, we want the developer to create a new configuration setting and store alongside it any information needed to find, understand, change, and validate that setting.
-So our system contains not just data but metadata - a title, a description, and a schema at least, but it can also include tags that identify where the data should be exposed, and access control information defining who can view and change it.
-The metadata tells us everything we need to know to expose the setting anywhere we'd like, with documentation that comes straight from the creator.
+One underlying concept of our data structure is a *trie*, which is actually called a "trie" but I prefer to distinguish it from a "tree".
+Trie is short for "retrieval".

+Tries help you find things quickly and store things compactly by building a tree that shares prefixes.
+In our case, nodes can represent a dotted-notation key.
+We map each node to an Elixir process and give it responsibility for processing events regarding its state, persisting new events to a disk or database, and sharing new events with other machines in a cluster, and ultimately other clusters distributed globally.

 [ slide: